benerjo/rsuite/README.md

 * The relative volume of a few overtones/undertones
 * The duration and shape of the fade-in
 * The duration and shape of the fade-out
+* The intensity and speed of the frequence modulation

 #### Snare